Preparing Office 365 and connecting it with Joan

 Connect-ExchangeOnline

 This will give you a pop-up window with the option to sign in.
-Like shown below.
+As shown below.

 sc4